-Between March 18 and 29 “NATO-Georgia Exercise 2019” will take place at the Joint Training and Evaluation Center (JTEC), Krtsanisi National Training Centre, near Tbilisi, Georgia.
-The Exercise will be officially opened at IV Mechanized Brigade in Vaziani on March 18.
+Between March 18 and 29 “NATO-Georgia Exercise 2019” is taking place at the NATO-Georgia Joint Training and Evaluation Center, Krtsanisi National Training Centre, near Tbilisi, Georgia.
+The Exercise was officially opened at the Georgian Ministry of Defence "Army Hall" in Tbilisi on March 18.

-NATO-GEO 19 is extremely important exercise for Georgia and a significant milestone in strengthening NATO-Georgia military-political cooperation.
+NATO-GEO EX19 is an important exercise for Georgia and a significant milestone in strengthening NATO-Georgia military-political cooperation.

 The exercise is further developing the interoperability of Georgian, Allied and Partner Forces, as well as Georgian command and control capabilities.
 It is also testing the ability to adopt a comprehensive approach to a non-article 5 crisis response, involving civil-military cooperation with international organizations and non-governmental organizations.

-This is the second NATO-Georgia exercise to take place under the SNGP framework - a series of 15 defence capacity building measures agreed between Georgia and NATO at the Wales summit in 2014.
+This is the second NATO-Georgia exercise to take place under the Substantial NATO-Georgia Package framework - a series of 15 defence capacity building measures agreed between Georgia and NATO at the Wales Summit in 2014 and intensified at the NATO Warsaw Summit in 2016.
 The first NATO-Georgia exercise was conducted in 2016 involving NATO Allied and Partner Nations.

-Unlike previous exercise, current training is larger in numbers.
-23 Allied Member States and partner countries are providing officers including Albania, Bulgaria, Czech Republic, Germany, Denmark, Estonia, Greece, United Kingdom, Hungary, Italy, Lithuania, Latvia, Netherlands, Poland, Romania, Slovakia, Turkey, United States, Azerbaijan, Georgia, Pakistan, Finland and Sweden.
+The exercise will be comprised of around 350 personnel from 24 Allied Member States and partner countries: Albania, Belgium, Bulgaria, Czech Republic, Germany, Denmark, Estonia, France, Greece, Hungary, Latvia, Lithuania, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Turkey, United Kingdom, United States; Azerbaijan, Georgia and Sweden.

 A Media Information Centre (MIC) will operate at the exercise location from 18 to 29 March.
 It will be able to respond to media inquiries.